 And I also get plenty of people wondering when I will grow up and settle down – a reaction I’m sure at least a few of the men around me get as well.

 Truthfully, I run my own business (as a freelance writer), have plans to buy an apartment, and am financially independent and responsible – I consider that pretty grown up!
-Just because I don’t live in one place all the time and have the requisite American dream of husband/2.5 kids/too-big suburban house doesn’t mean I am irresponsible.
+Just because I am a nomad woman who doesn’t live in one place all the time or have the requisite American dream of husband/2.5 kids/too-big suburban house doesn’t mean I am irresponsible.

 But there will always be people who have a strong reaction to women living interesting and independent lives outside of the norm.
 Plus, those reactions are also balanced out by the number of people I’ve met who tell me how much they admire my courage to live an unconventional life!

-So to all my fellow female digital nomads and those who want to be one someday – can’t wait to meet you!
+So to all my fellow digital nomad women and those who want to be one someday – can’t wait to meet you!